-V. CONCLUSIONS
+VI.
+CONCLUSIONS

 In this paper, we proposed a new NDN based ad hoc routing protocol, which combines the proactive and reactive approaches.
 We assume that, in a common ad hoc network, nodes in the information provider side are located in a fixed position and user nodes are mobile terminals.
 The proposed method introduces a proactive routing in the producer side and a reactive routing in the consumer side.
 Our proactive routing focuses only on the name prefix advertisement.
 Through a theoretical analysis, we showed that our proposal provides a lighter routing overhead than TOP-CCN, a proactive approach, and the similar Interest transfer overhead with TOP-CCN, which is much better than REMIF, a reactive approach.
+We also conducted an analysis of the number of packets transferred in the network configuration where one consumer node moves.
+The results showed that the proposed method requires smaller packets, including Interest, data and control packets, than TOP-CCN and REMIF.